Jobs and Careers in History

 - 738 GIS Specialist jobs with 485 in excess of $60,000;

 - 1,142 GIS Analysts jobs with 764 in excess of $70,000;

 - 1,808 GIS Managers jobs with 1,200 in excess of $70,000.

-- The Federal Geographic Data Committee's (FGDC) "National Spatial Data Infrastructure Strategic Plan 2014 – 2016" cites a Boston Consulting Group (BCG) study that geospatial technologies employ approximately 500,000 people in the United States.
+- The Federal Geographic Data Committee's (FGDC) "National Spatial Data Infrastructure Strategic Plan 2014 – 2016 (PDF)" cites a Boston Consulting Group (BCG) study that geospatial technologies employ approximately 500,000 people in the United States.

 - Geospatial Information and Technology Association (GITA) report states the sector has been growing by 35% per year (Federal Geographic Data Committee, 2013).

 There are a number of opportunities in Columbus, the Chattahoochee Valley, and Georgia as a whole that CSU students can take advantage of.
 This includes work with the Columbus Museum, the Carter Center, the "Little White House"/Roosevelt Institute, the National Infantry Museum, Port Columbus, Andersonville National History Site, and much more.

 Additionally, the department is currently in the process of creating a new course on "applied history," taking aspects of public history and the practical skills of historians and combining them with the work done in our communities.